Pyright vs Mypy: Architecture, CI Workflows & Strictness Comparison

 if is_valid_config(data):

 Protocol and TypedDict compatibility discrepancies often stem from total=False handling.
-Pyright permits partial matches by default in strict mode.
-Mypy enforces exact key presence unless --ignore-missing-imports is applied.
+Pyright permits partial matches by default in some contexts. mypy enforces exact key presence.

 Common Implementation Pitfalls